This post may contain affiliate links. Please see my disclosure policy for details.

 There is no talking at all, only dancing through a series of movements.
 The actors learn thousands of unique expressions and movements which create a language on the stage.

-A slight eye movement, eyebrow twitch, flick of the wrist or foot angle can mean a different thing is being communicated as part of the plot.
+A slight eye movement, eyebrow twitch, a flick of the wrist, or foot angle can mean a different thing is being communicated as part of the plot.

 But, don’t worry, with most shows, you’ll be given the plot of the performance they are about to perform before.
 So, you’ll get the general outline.